-Exhibition “Egypt of Glory: Art from the Nile Valley” at the Estonian Art Museum, Kumu's Great Hall.
+Exhibition “Egypt of Glory: Art from the Nile Valley” at Kumu Art Museum, Great Hall.

 Client: Art Museum of Estonia

 Co-curator: Jaanika Anderson (Univerity of Tartu Art Museum)

 Coordinator: Inga Jaagus